airnandez/lsst-cvmfs/README.md

 		$ sudo umount /cvmfs/lsst.in2p3.fr

 * **[Linux - recommended]** On Linux, the CernVM-FS client uses `autofs` for automatically mounting and unmounting the file system.
 We recommend to configure the `autofs` service to start at boot time.
-On Scientific Linux and CentOS do:
+On CentOS do:

 		$ sudo chkconfig autofs on